 judge over the first month what your dogs approximate bone tolerance levels

-Because these minces are balanced with bone,offal and meat measured out for you already, you can relax knowing that your dog is getting everything he needs whilst you get your
+Because these minces are balanced with bone, offal and meat measured out for you already, you can relax knowing that all basic nutritional needs are covered whilst you get your

 head around the raw diet and become more comfortable with it, then you

 can progress your dog to chunks, bones etc. at a comfortable pace for

 The basic template we use for changing dogs to raw, which is tweaked